 Type: Basic HRIS for small European teams

-HRLocker is the affordable European option for teams that need basic employee records, document management, and time-off tracking without the complexity or price tag of larger platforms.
-Starting at €4/user/month, it's designed for companies that have never had a proper HR system and just need to get structured.
+HRLocker is the most affordable European HR software for small business teams that need basic employee records, document management, and time-off tracking without the complexity or price tag of larger HR platforms.
+Starting at just €4/user/month, it is designed specifically for small businesses that have never had a proper HR system and simply need to get structured quickly and affordably.

 What you'll like:

-• Digital document management and e-signatures that eliminate paper onboarding
+• Digital document management and e-signatures that fully eliminate paper-based onboarding

-• 6-month free trial for teams up to 4 employees
+• 6-month free trial for teams up to 4 employees, one of the most generous free trials in the small business HR software category

 What you might not like:

-• Smaller ecosystem than global HR platforms — fewer integrations and community resources
+• Smaller ecosystem than global HR software platforms with fewer integrations and community resources

-• Less suitable for scaling to large, multi-country teams
+• Less suitable for small businesses planning to scale to large multi-country teams

 Pricing: